mockernut-ventures/simpleotp-sdk-js-core/README.md

 For examples of how to use the core library without the React or Vue plugin, see [here](https://github.com/mockernut-ventures/simpleotp-sdk-js-core/blob/main/__tests__/index.spec.js).

+# Magic Link vs. Code-based Authentication
+The only situation where we recommend Code-based authentication is when users cannot click a web URL to open your app.
+For example, progressive web apps (PWAs) have this problem and should use code based authentication.
+All other apps should use Magic Links.

 # About Simple OTP
 **We make integration easy for developers**:
 Install our JavaScript SDK and integrate in just a few lines of code.
 With our pro plan, you can use our API and webhook events to automate tasks such as blacklisting users, creating sites, and updating account details.